 Another fantastic free internet resource (probably the best for higher-level learners) is Youtube.
 The monster video search engine from google.
 As mentioned, this is perhaps best used as a tool for higher level learners.

-For higher levels, type in some keywords on a topic you are interested in in German and you’ll get tens of thousands videos of varying lengths on a subject that interests you, in German.
+For higher levels, type in some keywords on a topic you are interested in in your chosen language and you’ll get tens of thousands videos of varying lengths on a subject that interests you, in that language.
 Interested in global politics?
-There’ll be videos on there in German.
-Or perhaps video game longplays in German with commentary are more your thing, they’ll be on there as well.
+There’ll be videos on there in the target language.
+Or perhaps video game longplays in your chosen language with commentary are more your thing, they’ll be on there as well.